shoelace-style/shoelace/docs/components/form.md

 Client-side validation can be enabled through the browser's [constraint validations API](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation) for many form controls.
 You can enable it using props such as `required`, `pattern`, `minlength`, and `maxlength`.
 As the user interacts with the form control, the `invalid` attribute will reflect its validity based on its current value and the constraints that have been defined.

 When a form control is invalid, the containing form will not be submitted.
 Instead, the browser will show the user a relevant error message.
-If you don't want to use cilent-side validation, you can suppress this behavior by adding `novalidate` to the `<sl-form>` element.
+If you don't want to use client-side validation, you can suppress this behavior by adding `novalidate` to the `<sl-form>` element.

 All form controls support validation, but not all validation props are available for every component.
 Refer to a component's documentation to see which validation props it supports.